 - Brahms: "Preludes, Intermezzi und Gesänge", arranged for string orchestra

-- Ravel: “Forlane” and "Rigaudon" from Le Tombeau de Couperin, arranged for Violin/Piano
+- Ravel: “Forlane” and "Rigaudon" from Le Tombeau de Couperin, arranged for Violin/Piano, the latter premiered at Concord Library, 2023

 - Terence Blanchard: Reduced orchestration of Champion, 2016